trena-dhingra/covey.town/DESIGN.md

 ---

-- We defined the GraphQL types in this file.
-We have type Query which has all the queries, type Mutation which has all the modifications we can make such as update, delete etc. We also have type for User, Player, UserLocation, Towns etc. Each of the mutations has an input and response and we have defined those when necessary.
+- This file contains the GraphQL schema.
+We have type Query which has all the queries, type Mutation which has all the modifications we can make such as update, delete user etc. We also have type for User, Player, UserLocation, Towns etc. Each of the mutations has an input and response and we have defined those when necessary.
+This is one of the biggest advantage of using GraphQL because it makes all of the requests from frontend strictly typed.

 ---